British attempts - AVRO Shakleton AEW.2, BAe Nimrod AEW.3 and AEW Defender

 The largest carrier produced in China is Y-8, a copy of An-12.
 The first attempt to turn it into an ARLO aircraft goes back to 1996, when the Chinese bought eight Skymaster 1970 radars (the same that were on the AEW Defender) in England.
 The radars were installed in the nose Y-8, turning them into Y-8J, aka Y-8AEW.
 It turned out better than with the Defender, since there is enough space onboard a four-motor transporter for electronics, crew and fuel, so the plane can hang in the air for up to 11 hours.

-The first two aircraft entered service by the 2002 year, but work was already under way on a more advanced modification - KJ-200.
-This time, the installation of the radar completely copied the Swedish Erieye, (it is possible that there is also an analogue of this product inside), but there are additional antennas in the nose and tail, so, probably, a full circular view is provided.
-The first flight of the prototype took place in the 2001 year, the base was the Y-8F-600 with Pratt & Whitney Canada PW150B engines and Honeywell avionics.
-It is said that these machines, together with KJ-2000, should form a single system in which KJ-200 will perform the role of advanced radar pickets, and on-board KJ-2000 information will be processed and controlled.
+The first two aircraft entered service by 2002, but work was already underway on a more advanced modification - the KJ-200.
+This time, the radar installation completely copied the Swedish Erieye, (perhaps there is also an analogue of this product inside), but there are additional antennas in the nose and tail, so that, probably, a full all-round view is provided.
+The first flight of the prototype took place in 2001, the base was a Y-8F-600 powered by Pratt & Whitney Canada PW150B engines and Honeywell avionics.
+They say that these machines should, together with the KJ-2000, form a single system in which the KJ-200 will act as advanced radar pickets, and on board the KJ-2000 information will be processed and controlled.

 The exact number of aircraft produced is unknown, but China has already begun production of DRLO aircraft for export.
 The first customer was, as you might guess, Pakistan, which ordered four ZDK-03 aircraft in China for just 278 million dollars.
 The carrier here is the same Y-8F600, but this time the antenna is placed in the “pancake” above the aircraft fuselage.
 What is there for the radar and what are its characteristics, not reported, but it seems to be also a phased-array device, a smaller version of what is on the KJ-2000.